Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

 \subsection{Efficiency of the PS mechanism for chores}

+Fairly and efficiently allocating a set of chores among agents is a fundamental problem in fair division and has attracted substantial recent attention (see, e.g.,~\cite{bogomolnaia2017competitive,branzei2024algorithms,ChaudhuryGMM22,ChaudhuryKMN24,MS25,liu2024mixed} and references therein), though most work ignores matching constraints, which arise naturally in applications; see~\cite{GargTV25}.

-The simultaneous eating algorithm can also be applied in the chores setting, where agents incur \emph{disutilities} rather utilities from receiving items.
-In this context, a set of $m$ chores needs to be assigned to $n$ agents in a fair and efficient manner such that each agent receives a total of one unit of chores.\footnote{It is natural to assume $n=m$, i.e., that all chores must be completed; our bounds apply also without this assumption.}
+The simultaneous eating algorithm can also be applied in the chores setting, where agents incur \emph{disutilities} rather than utilities from receiving items.
+In this context, a set $\items$ of $m$ chores needs to be assigned to a set $\agents$ of $n$ agents in a fair and efficient manner such that each agent receives a total of one unit of chores.\footnote{It is natural to assume $m=n$.
+Our bounds hold even without this assumption: if $m>n$, some chores remain unassigned; if $m<n$, the problem can be reduced to $m=n$ by introducing dummy chores with arbitrarily small disutility for all agents. }

 In the cardinal model, agent $i\in \agents$ has disutility $d_{ij} \ge 0$ over item $j\in\items$.
 Given a fractional allocation $\mx\in\Rp^{\agents\times \items}$, the expected disutility of agent $i$ is defined as $d_i(\mx_i):= \sum_{j\in\items} d_{ij} x_{ij}$.
 In the ordinal model, we assume that agents report only a strict preference order $\succ_i$ over the items, without quantifying the intensity of their preferences ($j\succ_i j'$ means $d_{ij}\le d_{ij'}$).